Akkari

 Three concentric markets.
 Akkari has commercial signal in all three already.

 Mid term — Seed-to-Series B B2B SaaS.
 Companies that have outgrown the founder-in-everyone's-DMs phase and are starting to lose deals and accounts to follow-through gaps.
 Hundred-engineer-or-less GTM orgs where a single VP-Sales or VP-CS can decide.
-The per-seat economics here are best — Akkari acts as an always-on operations layer across the entire customer team.
+Akkari acts as an always-on operations layer across the entire customer team.

-Long term — enterprise revenue operations and customer success.
+Long term — the AI operating system for companies.
 The category sitting between CRM (system of record) and meeting intelligence (system of capture) is system-of-execution.
 None of the incumbents own it.
 Salesforce, HubSpot, Gong, Outreach, Salesloft, Gainsight, Zendesk — every one of them has tried to add an "AI agent" surface.
 None of them ship execution across all channels because none of them sit across all the channels.

 Competitive landscape